menu

 Wrap up

 Model-based diagramming is almost always the correct choice when creating diagrams with long-term value.
 Concrete diagramming models lean into this by emphasizing the real, value-producing resources in system diagrams.
-They are an excellent choice when the goal is to truly inform the viewer, rather than merely make an impression.
+They are an excellent choice when the goal is to honestly inform the viewer, rather than merely make an impression.

 Click here to view the diagram used throughout this article.